 - 100 g dark chocolate vegan if preferred

-Place the oats, nuts, dates, orange juice and zest and oil into a food processor and pulse until well combined.
+Place 120g oats, 50g chopped nuts, 100g chopped dates, zest and juice of an orange orange and 35ml sunflower oil into a food processor and pulse until well combined.

 Spread smoothly over the base of the tin and bake in the oven for 20 minutes until firm and golden brown.